MohamadSalamaMouse/STRINGIFY/README.md

-# String-manipulation & Processing
+# Introduction

 String manipulation is a concept beneath NLP's general term, which refers to the process of changing or modifying strings, in order to manipulate data or text and reach the required format.
  <br>

- String-manipulation can be used to perform small actions like:
+##### String-manipulation can be used to perform small actions like:

 <img align="right" alt="GIF" height="160px" src="https://media.giphy.com/media/du3J3cXyzhj75IOgvA/giphy.gif" />

  - Rearranging white spaces
  - Positioning punctuation marks

-String-manipulation also involve more complicated tasks like:
+##### String-manipulation also involve more complicated tasks like:
 - Removing duplicated words
 - Correcting spelling and grammar rules
 - Finding substrings & concatenating strings